Albin-Rohde/no-name/server/README.md

 Both the rest server and socket server are using sessions for authentication, authentication middlewares can be found in `src/rest/authenticate.ts` and `src/socket/authenticate.ts`.

+## Migrations
+Run all migrations:
+- `npm run migrate:latest`

+Add new migration
+- Alter Models in source code
+- Build `npm run build`
+- Create migration `npm run typeorm migration:generate -- -n <NameOfMigration>`
+- Migrations are created in .ts, so we need to build `npm run build`
+- Now we can run our new migration `npm run migrate:latest`